mindshoot/Aoc23/README.md

 be a factor of the number of steps being searched for.
 Looking at the number of "tiles" (ie repeating boards) with different numbers, there was a relationship between that and the iteration number.

+## Day 22

+Wasted some time at the start, not noticing the z orders at the beginning.
+Relatively calm once that bit sorted though.